AppsDJ/CV/README.md

 ### Titus Iudean

-A hard working (I mean, HARD working) and meticulous (not annoyingly, but proper meticulous) graduate web developer / designer, flexible and adaptable to fit in well into any working environment.
-A quick learning self-starter with a creative mind-set and a keen interest in recent technologies.
+A hard working (I mean, HARD working) and meticulous (not annoyingly, but proper meticulous) graduate web developer / designer, flexible and adaptable to fit in well into most working environments.
+A quick learning self-starter who's not waiting to be told what needs doing, with a creative mind-set and a keen interest in recent technologies.
 A trustworthy and helpful team player and effective communicator who loves being highly involved and always strives to succeed in whatever is undertaken.
 In search of opportunities to make positive contributions to great software projects in a Junior developer position, while further enhancing personal skillset.

 ### KEY SKILLS AND ACHIEVEMENTS

 - A good eye for detail and persuasive visual design as revealed in the creation of clean web page designs as well as relevant and inspirational graphics
 - Common sense and the ability to think outside the box
 - Competent problem solver with a keen analytical and logical mind
 - Effective oral and written communication skills